 On a quarterly basis, individual risk owners are required to formally reassess and reaffirm the full scope of their controls and semi-annually the gross and net risk scores for which they are responsible are reassessed.
-The self-assessment is recorded on the Group's Governance Portal and is subject to Group CRO review, challenge and approval.
+The self-assessment is recorded on the Group's Governance risk system and is subject to Group CRO review, challenge and approval.
 In the intervening quarters, the Group CRO meets with all risk owners to have a detailed discussion on their risks and reaffirm the gross and net risk scores.
 Detailed follow up is performed on a sample of controls each quarter to verify the affirmations made by the control operators.

 A qualitative assessment of key risks and any material changes is reported quarterly by the Group CRO to Board(s) supported by an extract from the register showing key risks and their scores.
+In addition, the CRO provides an opinion on the overall control environment at that time.

-Emerging Risk Management - The Group identifies and monitors emerging risks through a range of channels including but not limited to semi-annual Group CRO reviews with risk owners, Group CRO attendance at key committees' meetings, a rolling review as part of the RRC annual timetable, output from the Group Emerging Risk Forum, the climate change working group and the review of external inputs.
+Emerging Risk Management - The Group identifies and monitors emerging risks through a range of channels including but not limited to semiannual Group CRO reviews with risk owners, the emerging risk forum, CRO attendance at key committees, interviews with subject matter experts across the business, a rolling review as part of the RRC annual timetable and the review of external inputs.

-An emerging risk register is maintained by the Group CRO and emerging risks are a standing item in the Group CRO's quarterly ORSA report to the Board(s) ensuring that they remain under consideration at Board level.
+An emerging risk register is maintained by the Risk Management function and emerging risks are a standing item in the Group CRO's quarterly ORSA report to the Board(s) ensuring that they remain under consideration at Board level.